Purple-Tentacle/BangleAppsDev/apps/pedometer/README.md

 # Improved pedometer
 Pedometer that filters out arm movement and displays a step goal progress.

+I changed the step counting algorithm completely.
+Now every step is counted when in status 'active', if the time difference between two steps is not too short or too long.
+To get in 'active' mode, you have to reach the step threshold before the active timner runs out.
+When you reach the step threshold, the steps needed to reach the threshold are counted as well.

 ## Screenshots
 * 600 steps
 ![](600.png)